midnightntwrk/midnight-architecture/specification/Metadata.md

 ### Components

-Do in icepanel

-- Mn.js metadata utils
+- Midnight.js metadata utilities
 - Run by Indexer:
   - Metadata server
   - Metadata repo synchronizer
-- Repo automation (CI step for uploads, using the mn.js utils)
+- Repo automation (CI step for uploads, using the Midnight.js utilities)

+Diagram presenting the relationships is shown here: https://s.icepanel.io/pPfjMq8Xn6cuwn/vF2I

 ### Steps

-__Cross-linked with icepanel__

 #### Authorship

-- mn.js has well-formedness checks, exposed both as a function taking POJO as an argument as well as a CLI command taking a path to file to check
+- Midnight.js has well-formedness checks, exposed both as a function taking POJO as an argument as well as a CLI command taking a path to file to check

 #### Canonicalization

-- mn.js has function to canonicalize metadata object (passed as a POJO)
+- Midnight.js has function to canonicalize metadata object (passed as a POJO)

 #### Signing

-- mn.js has function to sign canonical metadata object (passed as a POJO)
+- Midnight.js has function to sign canonical metadata object (passed as a POJO)
-- mn.js has a CLI to sign arbitrary metadata (which performs well-formedness check, canonicalize metadata and then signs them):
+- Midnight.js has a CLI to sign arbitrary metadata (which performs well-formedness check, canonicalize metadata and then signs them):
   - it takes path to metadata file as an argument
   - it takes argument indicating, where to write the output - either path to file to write signed metadata, to stdout or to overwrite the source file
   - it takes argument indicating source of key material - stdin or file containing raw bytes/bech32
-- mn.js has function to verify a signature as well as CLI to verify all signatures
+- Midnight.js has function to verify a signature as well as CLI to verify all signatures
 - the function to sign is able to work with a directly-passed keypair or delegate signing to instance of  wallet-api or wallet-dapp-connector, so that more automation/integration
 - Wallet should implement an API to sign data using chosen key (by choosing role only, see the HD-wallet proposal)